“I was blown away by the Almeida’s revival of Spring Awakening”

 Students, Over 65s & Unemployed

-If you live or work in the Islington area you can book best available seats for £25 for performances on 7 to 15 Dec, subject to availability.
+If you live or work in the Islington area you can book best available seats for £25 for performances on 21 Dec (evening) and 23 Dec to 1 Jan, subject to availability.
 Enter promo code ISFIRST when selecting your seats.
 Find applicable postcodes here.

 NHS and Blue Light Card holders